 A Review of Real-Time Deep Learning–Based Object Detection Models for Resource-Constrained Embedded Systems

-• Awais Shah University of Haripur
+Awais Shah

 Abstract